Joseph-Ndungi/josephndungi-github.io/_posts/2024-11-02-transitioning-from-Python-to-C#-Key-Takeaways.md

 When I first transitioned to C# after learning Python, I encountered a few challenges, but my background in Python provided a solid foundation.
 Since Python was my first language, I might be a bit biased, but it certainly made learning programming concepts easier due to its simplicity and readability.

-**9. Personal Experience and Tips:**

-When I first transitioned to C# after learning Python, I encountered a few challenges, but my background in Python provided a solid foundation.
-Since Python was my first language, I might be a bit biased, but it certainly made learning programming concepts easier due to its simplicity and readability.

 I’ll admit, I’m still sticking with Visual Studio Code, and I get a few strays about it! 😅 I handle all my package management through the console, but when things get complicated, I switch over to Visual Studio just to make it easier.
 All my coding, though, is done in the text editor.

 **Tips for Other Developers Switching to C# or any other language**